To the Fore

-To the Fore (破风 (破風)) is a 2015 Hong Kong-Chinese sports drama film filmed in Taiwan and other countries (including China, Korea, Mongolia and Switzerland), directed by Dante Lam, and starring Eddie Peng, Shawn Dou, Choi Siwon and Wang Luodan.
+To the Fore (破风 (破風)) is a 2015 sports drama film directed by Dante Lam.
+The film is a Hong Kong-Chinese co-production, primarily filmed in Taiwan with additional shootings in China, Korea, Mongolia and Switzerland.
+It stars Eddie Peng, Shawn Dou, Choi Siwon and Wang Luodan.
 The film was released on 6 August 2015 in Hong Kong and Singapore, and 7 August 2015 in Taiwan, China and the United States.
 The film was selected as the Hong Kong entry for the Best Foreign Language Film at the 88th Academy Awards but it was neither shortlisted nor nominated.

 Plot

 The story is about Jiu Ming (Eddie Peng) and Qiu Tian (Shawn Dou), who have recently joined a Taiwan Category III cycling team called Radiant.
 They compete in domestic and international continental road races.
 After some time, the team has to break up because it doesn't have sufficient money to continue operations.
 The members disperse to different teams.